 Your report is a structured PDF document — not a dashboard, not a generic checklist.
 It identifies your specific obligations under EU Regulation 2024/1689, explains them in plain English, and delivers a prioritised action plan with effort estimates.
 Designed to be shared with your solicitor, accountant, or compliance officer.

-Sample report structure — content tailored to your assessment
+Page 1 of an actual report — your content will be tailored to your assessment.

 A solicitor would charge €500 or more for the same information — often without the clarity or actionability.
 One report.
 One payment.
 No subscription.